 My photographs have been shown at the Iziko Museum in Cape Town and exhibitions in the US, South Africa, and Europe.
-My work has been recognized by a number of awards including first prize in the IUCN Terre Sauvage Save Our Species photo report, runner-up in Nature’s Best Photography Africa landscapes, first prize in BirdLife’s Wetlands of Life competition, both the Sunday Times Travel and Wildlife Photographer of the Month awards, and several awards from the South African Agency for Science and Technology Advancement’s Young Science Communicators and Science Lens competitions.
+I’m honored to have won a number of awards for my work including first prize in the IUCN Terre Sauvage Save Our Species photo report (2015), third prize in their Nature Image Awards telephoto category (2017), third prize in the Royal Photographic Society’s International Images for Science (2017), runner-up in Nature’s Best Photography Africa landscapes (2016), first prize in BirdLife’s Wetlands of Life competition (2015), both the Sunday Times Travel and Wildlife Photographer of the Month awards (2015), and several awards from the South African Agency for Science and Technology Advancement’s Young Science Communicators and Science Lens competitions (2013, 2014, 2015, 2017).

 I’m available for assignments and have a large collection of stock photography available.
 Please contact me regarding projects or licensing or just to chat: morgantrimble at gmail.com

 Fine art prints are available at occasional exhibitions or via custom orders–follow me on Facebook for the latest shows or get in touch with your request.